fenic.core

 A single semantic example for semantic mapping operations.

-Map examples demonstrate the transformation of input variables to a specific output string used in a semantic.map operation.
+Map examples demonstrate the transformation of input variables to a specific output string or structured model used in a semantic.map operation.

 MapExampleCollection